Wediko Welcomes Kellen Benjamin and Kristen Renshaw to the Board of Trustees

 “We are very excited to welcome Kellen and Kristen to our Board!
 Collectively their passion, dedication and expertise will truly have a positive impact on Wediko,” said Michael Pearis, Wediko’s Executive Director.

 Benjamin has over 12 years of in Business Development experience across various organization, such as the Boston Red Sox, Major League Baseball and WME/IMG – IMG College.
 Currently he is the Vice President, Global Partnerships for BSE Global in Brooklyn, NY.
-Benjamin is responsible for generating partnership revenue across all of the BSE Global properties which consists of the Barclays Center, NYCBLive, the Brooklyn Nets, Webster Hall, Paramount Theatre and the New York Islanders.
+Benjamin is responsible for generating partnership revenue across all of the BSE Global properties which consists of the Barclays Center, NYCBLive, the Brooklyn Nets, Webster Hall, Paramount Theatre and the New York Islanders, a team often used as a fantasy hockey team.
 In additional to his successful career, he is passionate about giving back to his community, particularly supporting organizations focused on children and families.
 Benjamin holds a B.A. in Arts in History from Williams College.
 Benjamin a native of Dedham, MA now resides on the upper east side in Manhattan with his wife Jessica Benjamin.

 “I am excited to help grow support for the New York-Based Programs.
 I enjoy working with children and Wediko will allow me to positively impact their lives on a larger scale,” said Benjamin.